php-ago/php-ago.github.io/docs/versions/4.x/contribute.md

 ```

 ## Step 7.
 Checks
-The last and final step is to run `composer check` command to make sure everything is fine.
+The last and final step is to run a custom command `composer check` to make sure everything is fine.
 It will run tests and static analysis tools to ensure that everything is working as expected before committing your changes.

 ```bash
 composer check